 How much super do you need?

-Everyone has different retirement needs, so it’s important to know that planning for retirement is not a one-size fits all approach.
+Everyone has different retirement needs and planning for retirement is not a one-size fits all approach.
 The ASFA Retirement Standard benchmarks how much money retired Australians need each year for a modest or comfortable standard of living.

-What you need for a modest or comfortable lifestyle
+What you need for a comfortable or modest lifestyle

 See what you could get if you rely solely on the Age Pension for retirement income.

-Budgets for various households and living standards for those aged 65 - 84.
-Both budgets assume retirees own their own home and are relatively healthy.
-ASFA Retirement Standard as at March 2025.
+Budgets for various households and living standards for those aged 65-84.
+Both comfortable and modest lifestyle budgets assume retirees own their own home and are relatively healthy.
+The modest lifestyle (renters) budget assumes retirees are renting.
+ASFA Retirement Standard as at June quarter 2025 and for illustrative purposes only.

 What you could afford with each lifestyle